8:30 a.m. on Wednesday, May 30 through 12:00 p.m. on Friday, June 1, 2018

 This looks interesting, but how do I decide what sessions to go to?

 After our Commissioners open the seminar on Wednesday morning, our trainers will take the stage for an interactive overview of the seminar topics.
 Answer right or wrong anonymously using the “clickers” to help determine which sessions you should attend.

 I have a bunch of random questions.
 Can I just get some help?

 Of course!
 Commission training staff will be on-hand throughout the seminar to answer your guideline and federal sentencing practice questions.
 Just come up the the HelpLine Live desk and ask away!

 Photos from 2017 Seminars

-The USSC will hold its 2018 National Seminar in San Antonio, TX from May 30 to June 1, 2018.
-A "Judges Only" training seminar will be held in San Francisco, CA from June 21 to June 22, 2018.
+The USSC held its 2018 National Seminar in San Antonio, TX from May 30 to June 1, 2018.
+A "Judges Only" training seminar was held in San Francisco, CA from June 21 to June 22, 2018.